Samuel-233/CS3500SpreadSheet/README.md

 # Overview of the Spreadsheet functionality

-The Spreadsheet program is currently capable of Evaluate expression  Future extensions are a fully function spread sheet
+The Spreadsheet program is currently capable of Evaluate expression, make dependency relationship.
+Future extensions are a fully function spread sheet

 # Time Expenditures: